 At Estey & Bomberger, LLP our brain injury lawyers in San Diego are proud to represent the victims of TBIs and their families.
-Attorney Mike Bomberger was recently accepted for membership in the “Top 25” of Brain Injury Trial Lawyers in California, an award from the National Trial Lawyers’ Brain Injury Trial Lawyers Association.
+Attorney Mike Bomberger is on the Professional Advisory Council of the San Diego Brain Injury Foundation, and earned a “Top 25” slot from Brain Injury Trial Lawyers in California, an award from the National Trial Lawyers’ Brain Injury Trial Lawyers Association.
 Given that someone in the country suffers a brain injury every 23 seconds, ultimately affecting over two million individuals a year, Mike’s ranking in the top 25 in California is an accomplishment of which Estey & Bomberger is very proud.
 What this means to you, is that when you hire Estey & Bomberger, you are in good hands.
 If you or a loved one have suffered from a brain injury as the result of negligence or malpractice, you may be entitled to financial compensation.
 For more information, please contact us today.
 We offer a no fee guarantee, which means you don’t pay us until we win or settle your case.

 Notable Results for Brain Injury Survivors

 Doe v.
 Roe Hospital Read the news story here

 - $20 MILLION SETTLEMENT for brain injury of a newborn; largest medical malpractice settlement in state history.